afiorg9000/Modeled-After-Myself/README.md

 - **OpenAI**: A tool for natural language processing and machine learning.

 - **Google Colab**: A cloud-based platform for running Python code.

-## Installation

-Open the Google Colab project from the ipynb file and run the program.
-By block 4, Use an openapi key to succesfully run the program.

-## Usage
-Create a `data.txt` file with your personal data.

-Run the app and interact with the personal AI by typing your query into the text input field and press enter to apply.
-The AI will then generate a personalized response based on your query and the personal data.

-## Contributing

-If you would like to contribute to this project, feel free to submit a pull request.
-Please include a detailed description of your changes and any relevant documentation.